 Step 1: Combine tomatoes, onion, garlic, basil, ¼ cup extra virgin olive oil, 3 tbsp. balsamic vinegar, and salt and pepper in a medium size bowl.
 Let sit for at least an hour to allow flavors to combine.

 Step 3: Meanwhile, season chicken with salt, pepper, and Italian seasoning.
 In a frying pan, heat 2 tbsp. extra virgin olive oil over medium heat.
-Fry chicken for approximately 6-12 minutes per side or until no longer pink and juices run clear.
+Fry chicken for approximately 5-9 minutes per side or until no longer pink and juices run clear.
 Cooking time depends on the thickness of the chicken.
-I tend to go for pieces that are thicker, about ¾ – 1 inch, so cooking time takes a little longer for me.
+I usually pound my chicken to be about 1 inch thick.
 When chicken is cooked through, remove from heat and let it rest.
 DO NOT cut it right away.
 The lovely juices will run away and you will be left with a hunk of dryness.
 Don’t do it.

 Step 4: Cook pasta according to package directions, being careful not to overcook (Al dente is key!).
-Drain pasta and transfer back to pot.
-Add ¼ cup olive oil and salt and pepper to taste.
-Toss tomato mixture with the pasta.
+Drain pasta and transfer back to pot off the heat.
+Stir in ¼ cup olive oil, tomato mixture and salt and pepper to taste.

 Step 5: Slice chicken.
 Drizzle balsamic reduction on top of the pasta.
 Place chicken on top of the pasta, then sprinkle with basil and grated Parmesan cheese.